ThirusOfficial/animate-on-scroll-alpinejs/README.md

-# Starter project for Animate On Scroll Demo
+# Animate On Scroll with Alpine JS

-This is a starter project for this Youtube video demo:
+This is the completed demo.
+Follow the video - https://youtu.be/xDKJ2_vgXxo

+## Steps to make changes

+1. Clone the repository
+2. `npm install`
+3. `npm run build`